ceky/FrontEndear/life/_posts/2018-11-26-finished-not-perfect.md

 ---
 layout: blog-article
 title: Finished Not Perfect
-description: A problem I had to fight with my whole life
+description: A problem I had to fight with my whole life.
 tags:
 - psychology
 - productivity